 March 11, 2014 - Facelift Audi RS6 Avant begins testings

 The new Jaguar XFR-S Sportbrake take the design reigns of the sedan version and turns it into a pretty attractive wagon package.
-It has the same aggressive nose with the massive intakes, the R-S badges and red-colored grille logo sets it apart from other Jaguar wagons.
+It has the same aggressive nose with the massive intakes, and the R-S badges and red-colored grille logo set it apart from other Jaguar wagons.
 20-inch alloys, a rear bumper with integrated diffuser and quad exhaust tips finish out the “angry bastard” persona.

-The new E63 AMG is offered in both sedan and station wagon variants and all models are offered with permanent all-wheel drive as standard.
+The new E63 AMG is offered in both sedan and station wagon variants, and all models are offered with permanent all-wheel drive as standard.
 As a first for the E-Class AMG lineup, Mercedes in offering an S-Model version that is both more powerful and faster than the standard version.

 Of particular importance is the fact that the E63 AMG is the first model to feature the new AMG design language.
 This means we will see a new AMG "twin blade" radiator grille in silver chrome, a new AMG front apron with new, three-dimensional air deflector spans.
 The model has also received a new "A-wing" offered in the same color as the body and featuring a trim strip in silver chrome.

-Power comes in the form of an AMG 5.5-liter, V-8 biturbo engine that delivers a total of 550 horsepower at 5,500 rpm and a peak torque of 531 pound-feet delivered between 1,750 and 5,250 rpm.
+Power comes in the form of an AMG, 5.5-liter, V-8, biturbo engine that delivers a total of 550 horsepower at 5,500 rpm and a peak torque of 531 pound-feet delivered between 1,750 and 5,250 rpm.
 The model will sprint from 0 to 60 mph in just 3.6 seconds and up to a top speed of 155 mph (electronically limited).

 Gallery Mercedes E63 AMG